Posted on April 7, 2023

 Census records, military records and local directories show that Joseph Ned LaRocca (Diana/Paige’s grandfather) was born in 1894 in Peoria, Illinois and grew up there.

-Salvatore LaRocca, was from Italy and settled in Chicago before raising a family in Peoria with Rose Ann, born Dunufrio.
-The couple moved to Peoria when Salvatore was offered the leadership of a local Italian band.
+His Father was Salvatore LaRocca, a harpist from Italy, settled in Chicago before raising a family in Peoria with Rose Ann, born Dunufrio.
+The couple moved to Peoria when Salvatore was offered the leadership of a local Italian band: Marino’s, according to Find a Grave.

-Joseph Ned LaRocca, Diana Cotterell’s grandfather and younger brother of Roxy, often used the professional name Ned Argo or just plain Argo, for his harp act.
-The ad below from 1925, performing for broadcast radio.
+Ned is Diana Cotterell/Paige Young’s grandfather and younger brother of Roxy.
+Also a harpist like his big brother, he often used the professional name Ned Argo or just plain Argo.

 The married couple form a vaudeville act and tour the US in the late teens and most, if not all, of the 1920s.
 Ned continues to use the name Ned Argo or Argo.

-Sometimes Virginia’s sister and fellow vaudeville performer Josephine, is part of the act.
-The girls went by the name “The Virginia Sisters” as seen in the ad from The Daily Oklahoman Oct.
-25 1919.
+Sometimes Virginia’s sister and fellow vaudeville player Josephine, is part of the act.
+The girls went by the name “The Virginia Sisters” as seen in the ad below from Salt Lake City Tribune Oct.
+1, 1919.

-In the mid 1920s, The Harker family moved to South Pasadena, an affluent area then as now.
+In the mid 1920s, George Truman and Josephine Harker moved to South Pasadena, an affluent area then as now.

 After Vaudeville died out in the early 1930s, the Great Depression was already in full swing.